 To remove the coil from the Processing Unit, always hold the plug securely with two fingers and pull it away from your processor.
 You may damage the plug, cable or the Processing Unit if you pull the cable or twist the plug.

+The coil plugs into the Processing Unit as shown below.
 Make sure the coil is securely attached to the Processing Unit by pushing the plug firmly into the socket.